opentok/OpenTok-Ruby-SDK/README.md

 Once a Session is created, you can start generating Tokens for clients to use when connecting to it.
-You can generate a token either by calling the `opentok.generate_token(session_id, options)` method, or by calling the `session.generate_token(options)` method on the an instance after creating it.
+You can generate a token either by calling the `opentok.generate_token(session_id, options)` method, or by calling the `Session#generate_token(options)` method on the an instance after creating it.
 The `options` parameter is an optional Hash used to set the role, expire time, and connection data of the Token.